 RA (Frequently Asked Questions)

 Those seeking to apply for the RA position MUST attend one of the following information meetings.
 Individuals will need to bring a Photo ID to the information session.
-Meeting times below.
+Meeting dates/locations are listed in the Resident Assistant Overview

 Are first year students eligible to apply for a Resident Assistant position?